 The first example is filled with nonsensical character groupings.
 Although the probability of this particular arrangement for two million letters is vanishingly small, this improbability holds no statistical meaning.
 Any random string of two million characters would produce the same type of result.

-Now consider the second sequence filled with flawless fluent English communication.
+Now consider the second sequence of two million letters contains flawless fluent English communication.
 It too is just as improbable as the first one.
-Is the probability of this arrangement also statistically insignificant?
+However, is the probability of this arrangement also statistically insignificant?
 No.

-We accurately detect this is not a haphazard assemblage.
+We accurately detect that this is not a haphazard assemblage.
 Why?
 Because it conforms to a pre-existing standard, namely language.
 In this case, we start with language to evaluate whether probability suggests this particular letter arrangement could exist without authorship.
-Its existence without authorship is vanishingly small.
+For it to exist without authorship is vanishingly small.